0xTamil/archive/README.md

 ### 4. Operating Systems Development
 > **Overview:**
-> Operating system development focuses on writing software from scratch that controls system resources.
-This domain covers bare-metal kernel development, memory management (virtual memory and paging), thread scheduling, device drivers, interrupt handling, and file systems.
+> OS development means building system software like Linux or Windows from zero.
+You write code that talks directly to the hardware to manage computer memory, control processor tasks, build file systems, and write drivers for keyboards, screens, and hard drives.

 - **[Awesome OS Dev](https://github.com/devse-org/awesome-osdev)**: Specifications, technical tutorials, and project repositories for building custom operating systems.